prescotttrav/PracticeInC/README.md

 # Practice In C

-A conglomerate of simple programs written in C.
+A conglomerate of LeetCode solutions written in C.